Hexagon shaped overlay

 Zoheb: The overall drug discovery process faces multifaceted challenges due to the increasing complexity and array of data types.
 Integrating biological data such as bioactivity, proteomic, and pharmacodynamic data is crucial for making informed decisions rapidly, a necessity underscored by recent global health crises such as the COVID-19 pandemic.
 These situations have heightened the urgency for quickly developing and approving new drugs to get them from the laboratory to the bedside without delay.

 Furthermore, the drug discovery sector is contending with not only the technical difficulties of managing these vast data streams but also procedural challenges.
 These include adapting to rising costs and stringent regulatory demands, which amplify the need for robust data management strategies.
-As the volume and diversity of data continue to expand, teams must efficiently analyze and utilize this information to drive critical decision-making processes.
+As the volume and diversity of data continues to expand, teams must efficiently analyze and utilize this information to drive critical decision-making processes.

 CAS: Do traditional intra-organizational structures impact the efficiency of information sharing and data management?